Department Chair: Kristin Hadley

 Admission to Teacher Education

 Admission to the Teacher Education Programs is a separate process from general university admission.
 The Teacher Education programs maintain a competitive admissions process.
-A specific number of applicants are provisionally admitted each semester after having made application and met the minimum admission criteria listed below.
-Meeting the minimum requirements only qualifies a student to be considered for admission.
+Applicants are provisionally admitted each semester after submitting their application materials and meeting the minimum admission criteria listed below.
 Students are admitted two times per year: fall semester and spring semester.
-Applicants are evaluated using a 100 point system using GPA, Praxis II/CAAP writing scores, and interviews.
+Applicants are evaluated using a 100 point system using GPA, Praxis II/ACT scores, and interviews.